 One Of The Oldest Airports In The U.S., Merrill Field In Alaska Is Now 90 Years Old

 Alaska has an incredible amount of history, and Merrill Field Airfield is a fascinating part of it.
 Located just east of downtown Anchorage, Alaska, this airport opened in 1930 and is still a busy hub to this day.
 Air travel is a significant part of life in many parts of Alaska, and this small airfield plays a big part as the oldest airport in Alaska, and one of the oldest airports in the United States.

-Have you ever visited or flown into this airport What did you think?
+Have you ever visited or flown into Merrill Field in Alaska?
+What did you think?
 Would you recommend flying into this little hub?
 Let us know in the comments below!

 Address: 800 Merrill Field Dr, Anchorage, AK 99501, USA